SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ## Declaring functions

-In Javascript language we can **define** functions everywhere, using the same way we define variables.
+In JavaScript language we can **define** functions everywhere, using the same way we define variables.
 Declaring represents the **registration of a function** inside a program and to be recognized inside it.

-Javascript isn't **strongly typed** language.
+JavaScript isn't **strongly typed** language.
 That's why when we **declare a function** it doesn't have a type(string, number, array, etc.), which other programming language methods have.

-There are two ways, to declare a function in Javascript - **function declaration** and **Function expression**.
+There are two ways, to declare a function in JavaScript - **function declaration** and **Function expression**.

 ### Function declaration